 - Crisis management

 - Advertising etc.

-It is important to remember that people who attend business English courses tend to have high expectations.
+It is important to remember that, when teaching in Vietnam, people who attend business English courses tend to have high expectations.
 They are not attending the class for fun, but instead, have specific reasons and perhaps a certain time frame to achieve a level of English before meeting an overseas client etc. This means that teachers of business English really have to spend time preparing adequately for the lessons and be aware that students are expecting clear, precise answers to any questions they may have.